 REVISIONS: To establish a new future land use designation called Essential Housing.
 The added text is underlined, and the deleted text struck out.
+Changes following the transmittal public hearing are indicated in double strike through and double underline.

 1. OBJECTIVE 1.5 The Agricultural Reserve Tier